How to Fix Over- and Under-Saturated Photos Using Lightroom Classic

 This frame is a backlight and causes the colors to be slightly washed out.
 With a saturation boost, it’s truer to form.

 Applying the Saturation slider isn’t the tricky part.
-Instead, it’s knowing how far to without oversaturating the image.
+Instead, it’s knowing how far to go without oversaturating the image.
 In this case, a few tricks of the trade will really benefit your edit:

 • Contrast last.
 In my editing workflow, saturation occurs as one of the final steps in the correction process.
 Other sliders like Exposure and Contrast also have a knock-on effect on Saturation, so you’ll want to add it as one of the final correction steps.